 But who wants to do all of that research when the Kuotes has done it for you?
 Here are some of the top hashtags trending in interior design today:

-… but of course, make sure your hashtags are relevant to the photo.
+But of course, make sure your hashtags are relevant to the photo.
 One last note: create a hashtag of your own and put it on ALL of your posts.
 One of the best things that can happen for your business is for your own hashtag to start trending!
 So go with something catchy that also includes your brand so it’s obvious what the hashtag is for.
-Our choice for KKH? #sokathykuo
+Our choice for KKH? #lovewhereyoulive!

 Using the stories feature on Instagram–posts that disappear in 24 hours–is also essential.
 Stories let you keep your account super-current without overwhelming your followers and clogging their main feed.
 You can also include web links in stories if you meet a certain follower threshold.
 Stories also allows you to message your friends, clients, peers, and other Instagram users in general, and share Instagram video in a different way.

 We recommend trying to post stories daily to update your followers on sales, seasonal trends, new blog content, and project updates.
 It’s also a nice way to repost images you’ve been tagged or mentioned in and show love to any collaborators or influencers you’re working with.